 Netflix is always finding new ways to identify and ban VPN services, and with Norton’s lack of commitment to unblocking streaming sites and its small server network, we don’t believe it will continue to work with Netflix for much longer.

 For the time being, however, Norton VPN does work with Netflix US.
-You can use it to stream TV shows like The Circle and movies like Django Unchained.

 Here is a detailed look at how well Norton Secure VPN works with Netflix: